 4. See something different: the Royal Edinburgh Military Tattoo

 If you have joined the masses pouring into Edinburgh for the festival, chances are that military bands did not feature anywhere in your thinking.
 That’s fair enough.
 The thing about Edinburgh, though, is that doing it right means doing at least one thing you didn’t expect.
-Hence, the Edinburgh Military Tattoo.
+Hence, the Edinburgh Military Tattoo at Edinburgh Castle.
 It’s really not like most marching band events, anyway – and regular guest stints from overseas performers give it a real cultural depth.

 Royal Edinburgh Military Tattoo